ethcrawford/nougat/README.md

   old names is attached.
 - Linters are not installed, as it is assumed that they are integrated into the code editor.
-- Image and sprite processors are not present so as not to clutter up the project, they can be used separately.

 ## Scripts